dojo/widget-core/README.md

 **Note:** that both the `getProperties` and `getChildren` functions do not need to be provided, if the functions are not defined the default mappers will be used that return an empty object and an empty array respectively.

-There may be times when the default `BaseInjector` doesn't meet the all your needs.
-For example if the context contains a reference to an eventable instance, you may want to add an event listener in the Injector to perform some logic, perhaps invalidate the widget.
+There may be times when the default `BaseInjector` doesn't fully meet your needs.
+For example if the context contains a reference to an eventable instance, you may want to add an event listener in the `Injector` to perform some logic, perhaps invalidate the widget.

 To do this the `BaseInjector` can be extended easily to add the extra logic required.